modelpack/model-spec/docs/spec.md

 ### `+zstd` Media Types

 The `application/vnd.cnai.model.weight.v1.tar+zstd` represents an `application/vnd.cnai.model.weight.v1.tar` payload which has been compressed with the [zstd][rfc8478] algorithm.
 The mediaTypes `application/vnd.cnai.model.weight.config.v1.tar+zstd`, `application/vnd.cnai.model.doc.v1.tar+zstd`, `application/vnd.cnai.model.code.v1.tar+zstd`, `application/vnd.cnai.model.dataset.v1.tar+zstd` refer to the zstd compressed payloads of their corresponding type.

+### `unknown` Media Types

+The `application/vnd.cnai.model.unknown.v1.tar` media type and its friends represent an file type which is unknown to the implementation.
+In some cases, the model package system may not know the type of the file, or the file is not config, weight, doc, code or dataset.
+For instance, the file is a binary file, or the file is a model file but the type is not known, but it is still a valid model file, which is required by the downstream model serving/deployment platform.

+The `application/vnd.cnai.model.unknown.v1.tar+gzip` and `application/vnd.cnai.model.unknown.v1.tar+zstd` media types represent the gzip and zstd compressed payloads of the `application/vnd.cnai.model.unknown.v1.tar` media type.
+If the file is large, implementations are RECOMMENDED to use `application/vnd.cnai.model.unknown.v1.raw` media type.

 ### File Attributes